1. Society as concept and reality

 So ‘identity’ is pretty much confined to your name, the names of your parents, your current address, mobile number, passport, library card, or any document that identifies you within the social structure and functional social systems you are a member of at any given time.

-We all create our own identities, in terms of how we see ourselves and how we behave in the world, there is nobody else to blame for making us who we think and feel we are as individuals.
-But to truly ‘know’ who and what we are, we have to cast out the dependence on ‘identity’.
+We each create our own identities, in terms of how we see ourselves and how we behave in the world, there is nobody else to blame for making us who we are.
+But to truly ‘know’ who, what, and why, we must detach from the indoctrinated and convenient ‘identity’ we depend on.

-One’s idea of identity is really just how we define our own story – our memories and experiences, our achievements and failures, and how those happenings are recalled when our ‘identity’ is challenged or questioned.
+One’s idea of identity is how we define our own story – our memories and experiences, achievements and failures, and how those happenings are recalled when our ‘identity’ is challenged or questioned.
 But there is nothing real, certain or permanent in our remembered stories of past events, and that doesn’t stop us from abusing, or enhancing, those stories to instil a narcissistic, toxic or self-destructive personality, or a kind-hearted, generous, empathic personality.
-Our personal stories over time have great value – positive, mindful and meaningful recall can provide emotional relief, the ability to recognise opportunity, to promote open-mindedness and wider awareness of our immediate circumstances and challenges, this is why and what we live for, it seems.
+Our personal stories over time have great value – positive, mindful and meaningful recall can provide emotional relief, the ability to recognise opportunity, promote open-mindedness and wider awareness of our immediate circumstances, this is why and what we live for after all.

-Life IS a roller-coaster, the only motivating and active force is what happens from one moment to the next, one step at a time – nobody really knows what happens around the corner, we just ‘trust’ that what we expect to happen, will happen.
-But we also know how this is an illusion constructed from the ‘data-set’ that is our identity story.
+Life IS a roller-coaster, the only motivating and active force is what happens from one moment to the next, one step at a time – nobody knows what happens around the corner, we just ‘trust’ that what we expect to happen, will happen.
+But we also know how this illusion is constructed from the ‘data set’ that is our identity story.
 This illusion, like everything else we encounter, will have a positive and negative aspect working together, this can confuse our perception of the outcome and cause us to ‘manifest’ whatever is imagined as the outcome, hence the old adage, ‘Be careful what you wish for’.

 The author visiting with friends on the terrace of their hill house beside Los Bunkers del Carmel, anti-aircraft Spanish Civil War fortifications built in 1938, now a popular graffiti covered tourist attraction considered one of the best views over Barcelona.

-The stories we tell ourselves are the stories we believe about ourselves, and they are the stories we tell others, so to define and ‘defend’ our social status or position within our current circumstances, which even though we know are always changing, we carry on acting as if they are our permanent state of being.
-This stage of being can become very narrow perspective and can lead us into a gullible and vulnerable state, where we become susceptible to the power of suggestion, which can put our ‘identity’ under threat.
+The stories we tell about ourselves are the stories we believe in, that we tell ourselves, they define and identify our social position and status, even though that changes all the while, we carry on as if the stories are our true state of being.
+A very narrow perspective which would lead us into a gullible and vulnerable state, becoming susceptible to the power of suggestion, which can put the fear of ‘God’ into our ‘identity’.